 South Grand Boulevard

-In addition to the evolving lineup of shops catering to the ever-changing community are businesses that have called Dutchtown home for decades: Merb’s Candies, famous for their Bionic Apples and chocolate-covered strawberries; the resurrected Feasting Fox Restaurant; and of course Ted Drewes Frozen Custard — Dutchtown’s little secret, featuring shorter lines and easier parking than the better-known St. Louis Hills location.
-Holding down the southern end of Grand since 1931 is St. Mary’s Catholic High School and their 27 acre campus.
+In addition to the evolving lineup of shops catering to the ever-changing community are businesses that have called Dutchtown home for decades: Merb’s Candies, famous for their Bionic Apples and chocolate-covered strawberries; the resurrected Feasting Fox Restaurant; and of course Ted Drewes Frozen Custard — the lesser-known location, featuring shorter lines and easier parking than the bustling St. Louis Hills location.
+St. Mary’s Catholic High School and their 27 acre campus hold down the southern end of Grand at Delor.

 Recently Habitat for Humanity St. Louis renovated a long-vacant 50,000 square foot building at South Grand and Chippewa to serve as their headquarters, warehouse, and ReStore, an outlet offering new and reusable construction materials and tools.
-And soon, Garcia Properties plans to take on the Grandview Arcade Building, which had sat vacant for decades.
+Garcia Properties recently purchased the Grandview Arcade Building for redevelopment after decades of vacancy.

 Chippewa Street, the official boundary between Gravois Park and Dutchtown proper, has suffered from disinvestment in recent decades.
-However, Rise Community Development and Lutheran Development Group’s $12 million Chippewa Park project aims to tackle vacancy and quality housing issues in the area by redeveloping fifteen buildings.
+However, Rise Community Development and Lutheran Development Group‘s $12 million Chippewa Park project aims to tackle vacancy and quality housing issues in the area by redeveloping fifteen buildings on or near Chippewa.
 The recently adopted Gravois-Jefferson Historic Neighborhoods Plan lays the groundwork for future development planning, with a special focus on the under-appreciated Chippewa Street.

 South Broadway/South Jefferson

 A wide assortment of businesses are based along South Broadway and South Jefferson, which merge at Chippewa Street.
-Liberty Hardware, Sump Coffee, Don’s Meat Market, and Spare No Rib are some of the small businesses along the strip.
+Liberty Hardware, Sump Coffee, and Don’s Meat Market are some of the small businesses along the strip.
 Concordia Publishing House has been in the area for over 150 years, as has St. Alexius Hospital, and the German Cultural Society also harkens back to the early settlers of the area.

 In the center of the neighborhood, straddling Compton Avenue, is Marquette Park.
-Marquette features the only free public pool on the South Side.
+Marquette features the largest free outdoor public pool on the South Side.
 The newly renovated Marquette Park Field House overlooks the neighborhood and provides a great space for meetings, receptions, and more.
-The park also has sports fields, tennis courts, and a playground.
+The Marquette Recreation Center includes a basketball gym and provides activities for youth in the neighborhood.
+Sports fields, tennis courts, and a playground round out Marquette Park’s amenities.

 Thomas Dunn Learning Center stands at the southeast corner of Marquette Park at Minnesota and Gasconade.
-Thomas Dunn features a computer lab, an art studio, a demonstration kitchen, a library, a community garden, and multiple meeting spaces.
-In addition to hosting many public and private meetings and events, Thomas Dunn also offers open computer and art lab hours, HiSET (GED) classes, parenting education, financial counseling, youth summer camps, and so much more.
+The facility features a computer lab, an art studio, a demonstration kitchen, a library, a community garden, and multiple meeting spaces.
+In addition to hosting many public and private meetings and events, Thomas Dunn also offers open computer and art lab hours, HiSET (GED) classes, parenting education, financial counseling, youth summer camps, and much more.

 Due north of Marquette is Gravois Park, from which the surrounding neighborhood takes its name.
 Gravois Park was established in 1812, and eventually the neighborhood grew up around it.
 The park features a beautiful pavilion at its center, and recently a new playground was built.